devx-cafe/devx.world/_events/2024-03-19-cph-code-club.md

 {{ page.excerpt }}
 {: .kicker}

-This event is co-organized between **.the tech collective** and **Copenhagen Code Club**.
-It's hosted at Implement's headquarters in Hellerup.
+This event is co-organized between **DevX Café** and **Copenhagen Code Club**.
+It's hosted at .the tech collective's headquarters in Hellerup.

 DX - “Developer Experience” and IDP - “Internal Development Platform” are some of the most consistent and contemporary buzzes on the back of DevOps Classic.